TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ## The Web's Foundational Model

-When Tim Berners-Lee and his team developed the foundational concepts of the Web, they conceptualized *sites* as its primary building blocks.
+When Tim Berners-Lee and his team developed the foundational concepts of the Web, they conceptualised *sites* as its primary building blocks.
 These "sites" were akin to physically exploring different sites in the digital world.
 This seemingly intuitive approach, however, was not a given—as prior Internet protocols did not revolve around the concept of sites.
 Consider USENET; USENET organises and manages information by topic, thereby making it irrelevant which site, or even which planet, the information comes from under that topic.

 The Web had embraced a site-centric model, where a site had a single origin, was inherently competitive, formed an ecosystem through hyperlinks and evolved as a platform, rather than as a static product.
 This model complemented the revolutionary capabilities introduced by HTML, contributing to the Web's rapid adoption and eventual dominance as an Internet application.
 Even in the mobile Internet era, the foundational model of 'sites' persisted[^mobile].